Is Shared Ownership worth it? Pros, cons and expert advice (UK)

 5. Limited mortgage choice

-One of the other disadvantages of shared ownership is that when you take out a mortgage you’ll have fewer products to choose from compared to if you were getting a traditional mortgage.
-And you’ll usually pay a higher rate too.
-So it’s important to shop around for the best shared ownership mortgage deal.
-The easiest way to do this is by speaking to a fee-free mortgage broker who will outline your options.
-For more information read our guide on Shared ownership mortgages.
+• Another disadvantage of shared ownership is that when you take out a mortgage you’ll have fewer products to choose from compared to if you were getting a traditional mortgage.
+You’ll usually pay a higher rate too.

 Mortgage Finder